freight-trust/rfc/rfcs/proposals/RFC-2-Network-Realignment.md

 Supply Transaction Criteria can be adjusted by committee approval.

 ## Rationale
 The rationale behind this is to enhance token utility: EDI transaction pricing is already done in the logistics industry on not only a per transactional level it also includes pricing based on bytes per message.

 ## Backwards Compatibility
 <!--All RFCs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The RFC must explain how the author proposes to deal with these incompatibilities.
 RFC submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
-This would make $BOL in compatible with the network upgrade, hence needing to migrate to a new token called $EDI.
+This would make $BOL incompatible with the network upgrade, hence needing to migrate to a new token called $EDI.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for RFCs that are affecting consensus changes.
 Other RFCs can choose to include links to test cases if applicable.-->